 On May 17th, the NAACP met with Mike Obenland, Superintendent of the Monroe facility (pictured, with NAACP President Sadiqa Sakin, right, and NAACP Prison Chair Denise Ransom, left), to begin open dialogue on behalf of the Black Prisoners Caucus as we move forward and advocate for issues and topics that are important to their organization.
 The most-urgent agenda item of discussion was the ability for prisoners' families to be able to come up for an annual Juneteenth celebration.
 The Black Prisoners Caucus does have various topics they're passionate about and formed committees which include Education, Legislative, Health and Family.

 Next month, a meeting will be held with the Department of Corrections to continue to build relationships and bring important issues and topics to the forefront.

-The Seattle King County NAACP, under leadership of President Sadiqa Sakin, is appalled at the news coming out of Missouri and Alabama on abortion bans this week.
+The Seattle King County NAACP is appalled at the news coming out of Missouri and Alabama on abortion bans this week.

 The NAACP has a long history of supporting women.
 Women in NAACP (WIN) was founded in part to serve as an advocacy vehicle for issues affecting women and children.
 Our own NAACP chapter spoke at Planned Parenthood Lobby Day in March 2019 on the importance of reproductive health access and sexual education.